Douglas Fir Trail Project

 Is the Bow River pathway closed?

 Yes.
 The Bow River Pathway closes every winter from November to May.
 It is also closed in this area until October 2026 to facilitate slope repairs.
-When complete, the Bow River Pathway will continue to close every winter from November to May.
+When complete, the Bow River Pathway will continue to be closed seasonally every winter from approximately November to May due to unsafe icy conditions.

 When will the Douglas Fir Trail reopen?